souptik-samanta/rpi-api/README.md

-### **SOUP api**
+---

+# SOUP API

 **S**imple, **O**pen, **U**seful, and **P**ractical API
-my name is SOUPTIK ( so soup from there too)
+My name is SOUPTIK (so "soup" comes from there too!)

-SOUPapi is your go-to toolkit for motivation, health tracking, and geolocation.
-Whether you need a daily dose of inspiration, want to calculate your BMI, or track your health logs, SOUPapi has you covered.
+SOUP API is your go-to toolkit for motivation, health tracking, geolocation, email messaging, and URL shortening.
+Whether you need a daily dose of inspiration, want to calculate your BMI, track your health logs, send emails on the fly, or create short URLs, SOUP API has you covered.
 It’s lightweight, easy to use, and perfect for developers building wellness apps or anyone looking to stay motivated and healthy.

-With SOUPapi, you can:
-- Get **unique motivational quotes** to brighten your day.
-- Calculate your **BMI** with support for metric and imperial units.
-- Retrieve **geolocation** details for any IP address.
-(OSNIT :skull:)
-- Log and retrieve **daily health data** securely.

-# SOUP API

-Welcome to the **SOUP API**!
-This API provides motivational quotes, calculates BMI, retrieves geolocation information, and allows users to log and retrieve health data.
-It’s hosted at `http://37.27.51.34:42493/`.

 ---